 Coat Your Hair Before Applying Temporary Hair Chalk

-To avoid the problem that green hair color can cause altogether, I recommend that you first coat your hair with a cream based product that has little or no hold in the areas where you want the green hair color to show up.
+To avoid the problem that green hair coloring products can cause altogether, I recommend that you first coat your hair with a cream based product that has little or no hold in the areas where you want the green hair pigment to show up.

 Use a green hair chalk or hair shadow to coat the hair.